Understanding The Trinity

 We can agree that God is infinite.
 He is not limited to our space or our time domain.
 God is also omnipotent.
 He is able to do whatever He pleases in accordance with His righteousness.
-When God revealed Himself to man, He did so as a triune being.
+When God revealed Himself to man, He showed that He was a triune being.
 He is One God comprised of three persons.
 Each person of the Trinity is distinct, yet all have all the attributes of God and all are considered God.

 Any analogy I give will break down at some point, but I will try to demonstrate the concept of the Trinity a little more clearly.
 Picture a corporation owned and operated by only three partners.
 Now, suppose each partner knew that his associates would make decisions just as he would, and they would agree on every way to run their company, so they agreed that each one could make any legally binding decision as its spokesman.
 You could then safely say that the totality of that corporation is represented by each of those three individuals.
 Each has a separate role in the company, but each hold all of the power of the company and its finances.
 Each can be said to be the exact representation of the company.
 The company is only one, but it is represented to the public as three owners.

 Now let's address your questions on the Biblical support of the Trinity.
 You are right in stating there is no one verse that explicitly defines the Trinity.
 However, in order to consistently interpret the Bible, the Trinity is the only logical solution.
 We can build this argument on three bases: the Bible's claim to who God is, what God's attributes are, and what our actions toward God should be.